AkbarAj/AkbarAj/README.md

 - 👋 Hi, I’m Akbar Abdurrahman Jafaruddin
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and back-end developer
-- 🌱 I’m currently learning python and c++
+- 🌱 I’m currently learning python, java, and c++
-- 💞️ I’m looking to collaborate on any project about python
+- 💞️ I’m looking to collaborate on any project about python, java, c++
 - 📫 How to reach me in makassar city, in indonesia